FaisalTamanoJr/faisals-notebook/content/Research/2nd Order Circuits.md

 \frac{dv_{C}}{dt} = \frac{i_{C}}{C}
 $$

-## Solving a Source Free RCL Circuit Using KVL
+## Source Free RCL Circuit and KVL

 When we are solving a source free RCL circuit, we assume that the there are initial conditions for the capacitor and/or the inductor (or vice-versa) to generate the circuit’s current flow.